dxfrontier/cds-ts-repository/README.md

 `delete(keys: KeyValueType<T>): Promise<boolean>`

-The method allows you to delete entries from the database that match the specified keys.
+The `delete` method allows you to delete entries from the database that match the specified keys.

 `Parameters`